JiangJie/happy-opfs/docs/functions/readFile.md

 A promise that resolves to an `AsyncIOResult` containing the file content.

+A promise that resolves to an `AsyncIOResult` containing the file content as an ArrayBuffer.

 ### Template

 The type of the content to read from the file.